Netflix, Lupin and EU rules spark a TV revolution

-BRUSSELS (AFP) - Lupin, a French reboot set in postcard Paris, has made Omar Sy a global star and fulfilled a long-lost dream for Europeans: The confidence to take on Hollywood.
+BRUSSELS • Lupin, a French reboot set in postcard Paris, has made Omar Sy a global star and fulfilled a long-lost dream for Europeans: the confidence to take on Hollywood.

 But, in a devilish twist worthy of the gentleman thief himself, the leap forward for European productions comes thanks to Netflix, a quintessentially American success story.

-Netflix is investing massively to become a global television player, but when it comes to making shows in Europe, the company, along with rivals Disney Plus and Amazon Prime, actually has no choice.
+Netflix is investing massively to become a global television player, but when it comes to making shows in Europe, the company, along with rivals Disney+ and Amazon Prime, actually has no choice.

-Since 2018, a European Union rule has dictated that platforms offer their subscribers at least 30 percent European content, and that they invest in local shows.
+Since 2018, a European Union (EU) rule has dictated that platforms offer their subscribers at least 30 per cent European content and that they invest in local shows.

-According to the company, Netflix has 100 films and series in various stages of production across the European Union with production teams and senior executives hard at work in France, Spain, Germany and Italy.
+According to the company, Netflix has 100 films and series in various stages of production across the EU with production teams and senior executives hard at work in France, Spain, Germany and Italy.

-"And what we find is, not to oversimplify, is that shows often fall into two categories.
-There's the very local shows... like Love And Anarchy in Sweden... and then you have shows like Barbarians, Casa De Papel or The Crown with a broader potential."
+"And what we find is... that shows often fall into two categories.
+There's the very local shows, like Love And Anarchy in Sweden, and then you have shows like Barbarians, Casa De Papel or The Crown with a broader potential."

 The Netflix model is radically different from old Hollywood, in which the major studios would unleash their blockbusters or TV series with no interest in setting up shop.